Kitchener Central Station

 Central Station is a light rail station in Kitchener, Ontario, Canada, which is planned to be expanded into an intermodal transit terminal.
 As of 2021, it consists of an Ion light rail stop and Grand River Transit bus stops.
 The site is planned to also include a train station served by Via Rail and GO Transit, and an intercity bus terminal.

 The station will replace the current Kitchener railway station and partially replace the Charles Street Terminal.

-In the vicinity is the University of Waterloo's Health Sciences campus (including its School of Pharmacy), the 'One Victoria' condominium development, and the 'Kaufman Lofts' condominium (occupying the former Kaufman Footwear factory).
-Just north of the mainline tracks is a former industrial building, the 'Breithaupt Block', which currently houses offices of Google Canada.
+In the vicinity is the University of Waterloo's Health Sciences campus (including its School of Pharmacy), the One Victoria condominium development, and the Kaufman Lofts condominium (occupying the former Kaufman Footwear factory).
+Just north of the mainline tracks is a former industrial building, the Breithaupt Block, which currently houses offices of Google Canada.

 Ion light rail

-The light rail (LRT) station opened along with the start of LRT service in 2019, but as of 2016 there is no timeline for the construction of the remainder of the transit components.
-As a result, the intermodal facility will not open until 2022 at the earliest.
+The light rail (LRT) station opened along with the start of LRT service in 2019.

 The LRT platforms are located on either side of King Street in Kitchener, on the north side of Victoria Street.
 North of the station, the LRT tracks become adjacent through the Moore/Breithaupt intersection and proceed within the median of King beyond, towards Waterloo.
 South of the station, the tracks split: southbound, they take Victoria to reach Charles Street, which they follow alongside; northbound, they continue along King to Francis Street, which connects them to Duke Street, which they follow alongside.

 The platforms are connected with King Street's sidewalks at either end, and pedestrians passing through walk along the platform.
-The station's feature walls consist of glass tiles in a varying pattern of blues and greys and displays "Innovation District" under the station's name.
+The station's feature walls consist of glass tiles in a varying pattern of blues and greys and displays Innovation District under the station's name.